 Remedies

-Amounts not paid by Member within 30 days of invoice (or such other time period as may be specified by the Board) shall bear interest on the unpaid balance from date of invoice at the lower of : (a) 9 percent per annum, compounded quarterly; or (b) the highest legal rate allowed by applicable law.
-MCCC shall also be entitled to recover or be reimbursed from Member for all Costs incurred in enforcement.
+Amounts not paid by Member within thirty (30) days of invoice (or such other time period as may be specified by the Board) shall bear interest on the unpaid balance from date of invoice at the lower of : (a) nine percent (9%) per year, compounded quarterly; or (b) the highest legal rate allowed by applicable law.
+MnCCC shall also be entitled to recover or be reimbursed from Member for all Costs incurred in enforcement.

 Article XV